reagordi/serializable-closure/README.md

 ## License

-The Reagordi Package template is free software.
+The Reagordi Serializable Closure is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Reagordi Group](https://reagordi.com/).